 At the end of the French and Indian War, Spain ceded Florida to England.
 The British arrived in Pensacola in August 1763 and took possession of the Presidio.
 The Spanish Commandant and almost 800 people then sailed off to other Spanish territories.
 The British occupied the old presidio, referring to it as the Fort at Pensacola, and began a series of failed attempts to make it habitable. it was during this time that the change of pronunciation to “Pensacola” occurred.

 Today, some ruins remain between Plaza Ferdinand VII and Seville Square in downtown Pensacola.
-The ruins are a mix of the Spanish and British era buildings.
+The ruins are a mix of Spanish and British-era buildings.